nialov/fractopo/README.rst

    -  Installation on Windows is currently not supported due to problems with installation of ``gdal``-based packages like geopandas.
-   -  Contour grid sampling is sometimes slow and requires refactor at some point.
+   -  Contour grid sampling is slow due to ``geopandas.clip`` not being enough performant for extensive use.
    -  ``snap_traces`` in branch and node determination is not completely stable.
 Some edge cases cause artifacts which only sometimes are recognized as error branches.
 (Mostly solved as of 1.3.2021).